World diamond centre

 Innovations for the entire diamond sector

-Here, the city of Antwerp selects companies from the diamond sector that are interested in a new business model or a renewed strategy in the wake of the coronavirus crisis.
+Here, the city of Antwerp selects companies from the diamond sector that are interested in a new business model or a renewed strategy.
 This trajectory runs until 2025 and must originate from a confirmed collective need of the diamond sector.
 Each year, new projects can be presented.

 Together with the entrepreneur, a challenge is defined.
 Then, an innovation agency guides the company towards a future-proof organizational structure.
 The city of Antwerp finances this entire innovation process, only requiring the participating companies to share their knowledge with the sector.

 Innovations for a specific company need

 Entrepreneurs can also follow one of the two trajectories of ANTWERP.
 POWERED BY CREATIVES, working on applied or strategic innovation.
 Applied innovation aims to work on a clear and specific solution, where strategic innovation requires external expertise to determine a company’s needs.

 At least three Antwerp innovation experts discuss your company’s needs in an individual interview.
 ANTWERP.
 POWERED BY CREATIVES. selects these professionals.
 If there is a match, the appropriate expert will start a trajectory with your company.
 On average, applied innovation costs 1000 EUR ex VAT, while its strategic counterpart costs up to 2400 EUR ex VAT.